Our Lady of Mercy School embraces the Learning Support Statement issued by the Diocese of Charlotte:

 In addition to serving students who are identified with learning disabilities, Our Lady of Mercy School follows the Response to Instruction model defined by the State of North Carolina Department of Public Instruction.
 This model utilizes universal screening to aid in identifying students who need assistance.
 This screening identifies whether a student is on level (core), below level or well below level in reading and math.
 Students who are identified as being below level receive interventions and progress monitoring in their classroom.
 Students who are identified as being well below level receive intervention and progress monitoring in learning support.

 Our Lady of Mercy School partakes in government programs available to non-public schools.
-Students who meet Winston-Salem Forsyth County eligibility requirement are offered a place in our after school Title I program.
+Students who meet Winston-Salem Forsyth County eligibility requirement are offered a place in our Title I program.
 Speech Therapy to address articulation difficulties may by provided by the WSFC schools though Title VI at a public school location.